stormpath/express-stormpath/docs/authentication.rst

 layer of security, but at the cost of being less simple than HTTP Basic Authentication.

-If you're not sure which flow to use, it's best to start with HTTP Basic Authentication.
+If you're not sure which strategy to use, it's best to start with HTTP Basic Authentication.
 You can always switch to OAuth2 at a later time.

-Once a developer has an API Key pair (see above, *Issuing API Keys*), they will need to use the Oauth2 Token Endpoint to obtain an access token.
+Once a developer has an API Key pair (see above, *Issuing API Keys*), they will need to use the OAuth2 Token Endpoint to obtain an access token.
 In simple HTTP terms, that request looks like this::